BarrusRho/VerticalShooter-Project/README.md

 # VerticalShooter-Project
-A simple, vertically-scrolling shoot 'em up game.
+A simple, vertically-scrolling shoot 'em up game for Android.